nuntipat/MicroVSA-Training/README.md

     ...
     ```

-4. Convert the trained model to C source/header file for deploying on the MCU
+4. Convert the trained model to a C source and header file for deployment on the MCU

     ```bash
     # run `python model_converter.py -h` to view all options